evanderkoogh/bizin21century/contents/articles/death-of-proverb-if-you-do/index.md

 timeToRead: 4 min
 ---

-You are very lucky to still get what you had always got.
+You are very lucky if you still get what you had always got.

 That might have been true once, but as we explored in an earlier blog post, <a href="/articles/what-is-so-different-about-21st-century/">the 21<sup>st</sup> century is a different beast</a>.
 All that change and the speed of which it happens means that your context today might be very different from yesterday, last week, last month and certainly last year.
-This is true on both a personal level (and what Anothony Robbins was refering to), but even more so for organisations.
+This is true on both a personal level (and what Anthony Robbins was refering to), but even more so for organisations.

 <span class="more"></span>